jonallured/jonallured.com/source/_posts/2026-02-25-show-timestamps-in-local-zone.md

 Find all the `time` elements and loop through them.
 For each element pull out the timestamp in UTC, convert it to a local time that is formatted nicely, update the text of the element, and then update the data attribute.
-Pass that function to the event handler for `DOMContentLoaded` and boom, timestamps get converted!
+Pass that function to the event handler for `turbo:load` and boom, timestamps get converted!

+Note that I originally had been using `DOMContentLoaded` but then noticed Turbo was getting in the way and made [Use Turbo event to localize times][monolithium-298] to switch the event.

 What ended up being the worst part of this was that `formatTime` function.
 Did you know that formatting a `Date` object in Javascript sucks?
 It does if you